 “Working my ass off.
 I love it.”

 “Any progress on Animal House.”

 “Yeah.
 The Universal execs told Landis that the National Lampoon needs to stay under Harvard’s wing today.
 I put on a show to audition bands for the screenplay.
 We found the perfect fit, a black soul singer who can play all the hits of the 50’s.
 I even got on stage with Belushi and jammed on all those songs, too.
 It was sweet.”

 “That’s great.
 How did Chris Miller react?”

-“He hates me, thinking I’m totally gay because I put an erring in my right earlobe.
-Landis has totally shut him down, telling him to stay out of the music end of the movie.”
+“He hates me, thinking I’m totally gay because I put an earring in my right earlobe.
+Landis totally shut him down, telling him to stay out of the music end of the movie.”

 “You don’t mess around.”

 “Well, it’s a long battle.
 Miller showed up at the auditions with all the writers.
 Landis sent them away.
-I know it just infuriated Miller more.
-But the major victory is having the studio tell the Lampoon people that they need Harvard.”
+I know it just infuriates Miller more.
+But it’s major having the studio tell the Lampoon people that they need Harvard.”

 “So, you ready to come home?”

 “I want to stay and work on the soundtrack and keep Landis in charge overall.
 I’ll be back for finals, so I can get full credit this semester, but home is here now.
 I’m going to get an apartment in Hollywood.”